Romanichal: Indentured labour and slavery

-In the 17th century, Oliver Cromwell's government shipped Romanichals as indentured labourers to plantations in North America.
+In the 17th century, Oliver Cromwell's government shipped Romanichal as indentured labourers to plantations in North America.
 From a later period, there is documentation of English Romanichal being enslaved by freed blacks in Jamaica, Barbados, Cuba and Louisiana.

 Culture

+Romanichal belong to the wider community of Romani people in the United Kingdom.
+Important cultural celebrations include International Romani Day, commemorating the inaugural World Roma Congress, held in London in 1971.
+Romanichal have a distinct ethnic and cultural identity apart from the non-Romani population, whom they refer to as Gorjas, or country people.
+Prominent features of Romanichal culture include emphasis on the importance of family and extended family, adherence to traditional gender roles, birth and death rituals, emphasis on hygiene and household cleanliness, respect towards their older generations (including by referring to older members of the community as 'aunts' and 'uncles', a common tradition in many Asian cultures), and a traditionally nomadic lifestyle (although the vast majority are now settled).
+Romanichal social customs have traditionally been influenced by the concept of marimé, or mochadi (ritual impurity).
+The majority of Romanichal in the UK identify as Christian, and spirituality or religion typically play a significant role in their culture and celebrations.

-Historically, Romanichals earned a living doing agricultural work and would move to the edges of towns for the winter months.
+Historically, Romanichal earned a living doing agricultural work and would move to the edges of towns for the winter months.
 There was casual work available on farms throughout the spring, summer, and autumn months.
 Spring would start with seed sowing and planting potatoes and fruit trees, early summer with weeding, and summer to late autumn with the harvesting of crops.
-Of particular significance was the hop industry, which employed thousands of Romanichals both in spring for vine training and for the harvest in early autumn.
+Of particular significance was the hop industry, which employed thousands of Romanichal both in spring for vine training and for the harvest in early autumn.
 Winter months were often spent doing casual labour in towns or selling goods or services door to door.

-Mass industrialisation of agriculture in the 1960s led to the disappearance of many of the casual farm jobs Romanichals had traditionally carried out.

-Traditional economic activities include gardening and groundwork, fortune telling, hawking, selling, and collecting scrap.
-They have also produced notable boxers such as Henry Wharton and Billy Joe Saunders, as well as some notable footballers like Freddy Eastwood.
+Traditional economic activities included gardening, fortune-telling, hawking, and collecting scrap.
+Mass industrialisation of agriculture in the 1960s led to the disappearance of many of the casual farm jobs Romanichal had traditionally carried out.
+Today, Romanichal operate a variety of businesses and are employed in different professions, although many continue to face barriers to education and employment.
+They have also produced notable athletes, including boxers such as Henry Wharton and Billy Joe Saunders, as well as footballers like Freddy Eastwood.

-A didicoy (Angloromani; didikai, also diddicoy, diddykai) is a person of mixed Romany and Gorger (non-Romanichal) blood.
+Didicoy (Angloromani; didikai, also diddicoy, diddykai) is a term occasionally used to refer to a person of mixed Romani and Gorger (non-Romanichal) blood but is generally considered offensive.